ValerioLembo/TheDiaTo_v1.0/README.md

      - Pressure levels (plev);
      - Time (time);

+       N.B.
 The latitude must be N->S (the CDO command 'invertlat' may help adapting data to this requirement).
 The datasets must be global, i.e. spanning the whole Earth.